V. P. Nandakumar

 V. P. Nandakumar is an Indian businessman hailing from Valapad in Thrissur District of Kerala.
 He is the managing director and chief executive officer of Manappuram Finance Limited.

-He is also the chairman of Asirvad Microfinance, the 4th largest MFI in India with over Rs.
-5,000 crore AUM (Assests Under Management).
+He is also the chairman of Asirvad Microfinance, the 4th largest microfinance institution (MFI) in India with over Rs.
+5,000 crore AUM (Assets Under Management).

 Personal

 V.P.Nandakumar is also the International Director of the Lion's Club International.